Tunable Topological Phases in Quantum Kirigamis: Discussion and Summary

-{\it Outlook:} Metamaterials and mechanically engineered systems herald the new era of technological devices.
+Metamaterials and mechanically engineered systems herald the new era of technological devices.
 A host of electronic systems based on such structures have been realized.
 However, the interplay of quantum phases and their transitions vis-a-vis their mechanical tunability has been little explored.
 In this work, we show that topological phases, in particular a Chern insulator which contains chiral edge channels can be tuned to a trivial phase by such mechanical tuning.
-Recent experimental progress, in particular, such Kirigami-based systems \cite{LishuaiADvMat2023} have significantly expanded the capabilities to realise this physics.
-Our study places this idea on a concrete footing in the context of topological phases uncovering their mechanism in a simple setting.
-The effect of realistic strains, gradients in deformations, strong correlations, and interactions are some of the many future directions this work opens up.
-Equivalent physics in alternate platforms such as photonics and phononic systems may be another interesting direction to pursue.
+Recent experimental progress, in particular, such as Kirigami-based systems \cite{zhai2021mechanical, chen2020kirigami, LishuaiADvMat2023} have significantly expanded the capabilities to realize this physics.